 Fees per person (no charge to carers who accompany residents)

-To guarantee the availability of the service to as many eligible residents as possible, and to ensure the safety and security of users of the service and drivers, the following conditions apply:
+To ensure the availability of the service to as many eligible residents as possible, and the safety and security of passengers and drivers, the following applies:

-- Use of this service is usually restricted to fortnightly trips (or 26 trips per year) unless negotiated otherwise.
-We can however accommodate short term weekly transport in cases where someone has a need, for example is recovering from surgery and requires more frequent medical visits.
+- Use of this service is usually fortnightly trips or up to 26 trips per year unless negotiated otherwise.
+We can however accommodate short term weekly transport where someone has a special need, for example is recovering from surgery and requires more frequent medical visits.

-- A maximum of three passengers per car is allowed for accompanying eligible residents or carers.
+- A maximum of three passengers per car is allowed for accompanying residents or carers.

 - We ask that you provide at least three working days notice of your appointment.

-- Volunteers or contractors can provide low level assistance.
+- Volunteers, taxi drivers or contractors can provide low level assistance.
 If a higher level of support is appropriate, our Coordinators can refer you to another provider.